Impeachment Inquiry Cheat Sheet: Jennifer Williams's Past Testimony | Breitbart

 Jennifer Williams, an aide to Vice President Mike Pence, will testify Tuesday morning before the House Intelligence Committee on the third day of public hearings in the “impeachment inquiry” into President Donald Trump.

-It might seem odd to have a somewhat junior staffer testify — especially one who worked with the vice president, not the president himself.
-But Democrats are bringing Williams to Capitol Hill for two reasons.
-First, she was one of the few people who heard Trump’s call with Ukrainian President Volodymyr Zelensky on July 25 firsthand, as part of her job of advising Vice President Pence on foreign policy.
-And second, she testified that President Trump was the one who told Pence not to attend Zelensky’s inauguration in May — though she only knows that second-hand.
+Williams was among the White House staffers who took notes during Trump’s infamous July 25 call with Ukrainian President Volodymyr Zelensky.

+She testified in her closed-door deposition that President Trump was the one who told Pence not to attend Zelensky’s inauguration in May — though she only knows that second-hand.

-Throughout her closed-door testimony earlier this month, Williams came across as well-informed and professional, though she did not have much information to add.
+Williams came across as well-informed and professional, though she did not have much information to add.
 However, over the course of the hearing, she became more inclined to offer Democrats a negative opinion on Trump’s phone call — after being pressed by several Democrats.

 Key Democrat Talking Points